perpetualintelligence/docs/docfx_project/index.md

 ## Introduction
-Learn to use [Perpetual Intelligence's](https://perpetualintelligence.azurewebsites.net/)  identity and collaboration platform to create secure applications and API endpoints on any platform using C#, F#, and Visual Basic.
+Learn to use [Perpetual Intelligence's](https://perpetualintelligence.azurewebsites.net/)  identity, collaboration and cli platform to create secure applications and API endpoints on any platform using C#, F#, and Visual Basic.
 Browse API reference, sample code, tutorials, and more.

 > **Note:** This is a ***preview*** release, and it is subject to design changes without any advance notice.